-MHCLG is doing another similar research project on homelessness and rough sleeping, but instead of interviews, it uses information collected by Government Departments.
-This information will be held by the Office for National Statistics (ONS) on behalf of MHCLG.
+DLUHC is doing another similar research project on homelessness and rough sleeping, but instead of interviews, it uses information collected by Government Departments.
+This information will be held by the Office for National Statistics (ONS) on behalf of DLUHC.

 It will include information about: